Howard R. Davies: Freelance

-He accepted an offer to ride an OEC in the 1924 TT, but the machine failed after only three laps.
+Davies accepted an offer to ride an OEC in the 1924 TT, but the machine failed after only three laps.

 HRD Motors

-He had often thought of building his own motorcycle, and perhaps influenced by the many mechanical failures he had racing the bikes of the day, decided to make his own.
+Davies had often thought of building his own motorcycle, and perhaps influenced by the many mechanical failures he had racing the bikes of the day, decided to make his own.
 Howard left Hutchinson Tyres in August 1924 to set up HRD Motors using the slogan "Produced by a Rider".
 The company survived for just over three years.

 Davies rode his own motorcycles at the 1925 Isle of Man TT, coming second in the Junior and winning the Senior.

 In January 1928, the company went into voluntary liquidation.
 The name was purchased by Phil Vincent, who then established a new venture as Vincent-HRD.

 After HRD

 After HRD Motors closed, Davies went through a number of motor industry jobs.
 He worked first at Alvis, then Meadows Engines, and then Bill Lyon's Swallow and Coachbuilding Company at Coventry.
 He went into business as a manufacturers agent, covering cars, motorcycles and allied industries.

-By this time he was living in Southbank Road, Kenilworth.
+By this time, Davies was living in Southbank Road, Kenilworth.
 Later, he would move to his final home in Warwick Road, Chadwick End, Solihull.

-He continued to attend TT riders reunions, which started in 1937, and would visit Mallory Park with Albert Clarke.
-On one of these occasions he got to ride on the track, on an HRD model HD75 and an AJS.
+Davies continued to attend TT riders reunions, which started in 1937, and would visit Mallory Park with Albert Clarke.
+On one of these occasions, he got to ride on the track, on an HRD model HD75 and an AJS.